-It is held that there is a direct correspondence between what is found in the macrocosm - the universe, the human body, and the microcosm – the infinitely small.
-In every aspect of the mental material, and spiritual universe is found a reflection of this principle.
-This means that by understanding how these principles are found in man, the same may be applied to other objects and other human constructs and communities.
+There is a direct correspondence between what is found in the Macrocosm - the universe and the Solar System - and the microcosm – the human body and infinitely small.
+In every aspect of the spiritual and material universe is found a reflection of this principle.
+An understanding how these principles are found in man may be applied to other objects in the universe,

-Every Cause has its Effect; every Effect has its Cause.
+Cause and Effect - Every Cause has its Effect; every Effect has its Cause.
 According to this principle, there is no such thing as Chance or Luck – everything is a direct result of something that happened earlier.
-By understanding this it becomes clear that actions today affect what happens in the future.
-Some of these actions will be initiated by ourselves, others will be initiated elsewhere, but the result of these actions is inevitable.
-By ordering our behaviour we can influence our future lives.

 This concept is the essence of the principle of Karma

 In each life, the spirit grows in consciousness and awareness and carries out both positive and negative actions.
 Positive actions help the spirit to grow towards its ultimate objective.
-Negative actions have to be compensated for and healed and do so by returning to the initiator, but this time inflicted by another.
-These karmic reactions return to
+Negative actions have to be compensated for do so by returning to the initiator for understanding and healing

 Suggestions for further research